 In the end, of course, it's all about money.
 Keeping track of the e-discovery process and learning which of your particular methods work and which fall short can help improve things for the next go 'round.
 In order to monitor the workflow, firms should establish a system of metrics that gives easily understood summaries of how the e-discovery process works - and how much it's costing!

 For more information on the e-discovery process, and to browse products and services that can help make the e-discovery workflow work for you, check out FindLaw's E-Discovery Page.
-Also, check back periodically or subscribe to our RSS feed for more in our series on new developments in e-discovery.
+Also, check back periodically for more in our series on new developments in e-discovery.